cdl-geneseo/geneseo-dictionary/B/Brotherhood.md

 # Brotherhood

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brotherhood

 Created by  Unknown User (jmb53), last modified on Nov 19, 2012

 n., n. abbrev.
 Pronunciation: Amer. / brəðərˌhʊd 1.
 The collective name for the members of a fraternity.
 “Our brotherhood is built on leadership, friendship, and service.”
 2. Form of “brotherhood meeting.”
 “Brotherhood begins at 6:30 tonight.”J. Boselli, 2012